uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 - Carpentry@UiO end of year party (December 18)
 - Carpentry@UiO dinner with the board (November 18)

+## Welcome new members
+We held two Zoom meetings to introduce newcomers to the Carpentry Community.

 ## Organisation

 ### Board